Bringing Heat and Light to Boston Families

 The network of ABCD Neighborhood Sites also offer a variety of energy, heating, and utility assistance programs to meet the needs of their communities throughout Boston.

 Explore this section to learn more about fuel assistance and other energy programs offered by ABCD.

-ABCD's Fuel Assistance program helps more than 26,000 low-income households in Boston, Brookline and Newton, Malden and surrounding Greater Malden area pay fuel bills during the heating season.
+ABCD's Fuel Assistance program helps more than 26,000 low-income households in Boston, Brookline, Newton, Malden, Medford, Everett, Melrose, Stoneham, Winchester and Woburn pay fuel bills during the heating season.
 This program can also provide assistance to clients whose heat is included in their rent.
 Applications are taken from November through April at ABCD's Central Office or at any of ABCD neighborhood sites.
-Click here for more information on the 2014-2015 Fuel Assistance season.
+Explore the Fuel Assistance page for more information on the 2016-2017 fuel season.

 Programs administrated by the Fuel and Energy Department include:

 ABCD provides referral and advocacy services for eligible clients interested in help for unpaid or overdue bills.
 The utility companies offer arrearage management programs where eligible clients may have their utility debt forgiven (up to approximately $1,500 - $2000 per year) while adhering to a structured payment plan.
 To take advantage of these programs, contact National Grid (1-800-233-5325) or Eversource (1-866-315-2496) directly.

 Click here to download a flyer with more information on this program.

 Clients are also encouraged to call 1-800-315-2496 to be connected to a highly trained Eversource Call Center Representative who can explain the program in greater detail.